How Shein Became the World’s #1 Fast Fashion Brand

 Shein has worked with celebrities like Madelaine Petsch, and regularly taps influencers with smaller followings to promote their brand.
 Sponsored posts like these help them reach wider customer bases and build brand reputation.
 After all, if you see someone you like wearing a brand, you’re more likely to buy from them.

 But that’s not all.
 Shein’s insanely cheap pricing and constant influx of new items is practically bait for content creators.
-Tiktok influencers can buy a large amount of items and showcase them in a “haul” video.
-The more items they show in the haul, the more impressive it is — and the more their audience becomes interested in the brand.
+Tiktok influencers can buy a large number of items and showcase them in a “haul” video.
+The more items they show in the haul, the more impressive it is—and the more their audience becomes interested in the brand.

 But despite it all, people still keep buying from them.